Solar Water Heater Definition

 Choosing a Solar Water Heater for Your Residence

-Residential houses are usually fitted with different sized pipes that require different sized solar panels to work correctly.
 For instance, if your house has a lot of pipes, you may need more than one solar panel to cover all the pipes with hot water.
-The panels are connected to a solar water heating system, which heats the water and makes it flow through the pipes.

 To get the most out of your solar panel, you should purchase an inverter.
 An inverter can convert alternating current (AC) power into direct current (DC) power so that your photovoltaic (PV) panels can work at their maximum potential.